-Afghanistan, Algeria, Bangladesh, Burundi, Cambodia, Colombia, Democratic Republic of Congo, Ethiopia, Haiti, India, Indonesia, Iraq, Jordan, Kenya, Laos, Lebanon, Liberia, Madagascar, Mozambique, Nepal, Palestinian Territories, Philippines, Rwanda, Sierra Leone, South Sudan and Sri Lanka as well as our Middle East and West Africa regional programmes.
+Afghanistan, Bangladesh, Burkina Faso, Cambodia, China, Democratic Republic of Congo, Egypt, Haiti, Indonesia, Jordan, Kenya, Laos, Lebanon, Nepal, Niger, North Korea, Philippines, Rwanda, Sierra Leone, Somaliland, Sri Lanka, and Syria, as well as our West Africa regional programme.

-- Secured broad-reaching coverage in local and national media, including a series of articles in The Observer and Evening Standard newspapers, allowing us to raise awareness about our work.
+- Secured broad-reaching coverage in local and national media, including the BBC documentary “Our World: Disabled and Displaced” and a series of media partnerships as part of our Every Step Counts campaign, allowing us to raise awareness about our work.

-- Continued our engagement with the Start Network (a consortium of 24 leading international aid organisations working together to connect people in crisis to the best possible solutions), receiving multiple grants to respond to disasters in Colombia, Afghanistan and Sri Lanka.
+- Continued our engagement with the Start Network, a consortium of 42 leading international aid organisations working together to connect people in crisis to the best possible solutions, with ongoing funding for two global projects and a grant to respond to a disaster in Burkina Faso.

-For a full list of our UK funders, please refer to our 2015 Annual Report.
+For a full list of our UK funders, please refer to our 2016 Annual Report (PDF, 1.7 Mb).